World Alzheimer's Day 2022

 We have all seen the statistics:

 While research shows early diagnosis can mean early treatment options; stigma, misdiagnosis and misinformation remain commonplace.
-It is for this reason that Alzheimer’s Disease International (ADI) has set their 2021 theme as “Know Dementia, Know Alzheimer's” raising awareness around the early signs of dementia and encouraging people “to seek out information, advice, support and potentially a diagnosis.”
+It is for this reason that Alzheimer’s Disease International (ADI) has set their 2022 theme as “Know Dementia, Know Alzheimer's” and “will have a special focus on post-diagnostic support.”

 Kiran Rabheru, MD, CCFP, FRCP, DABPN

 IPA Board of Directors